SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 ## Don't order yet!
 This guide is meant to show the price estimates for the components needed to build your own SlimeVR trackers.
-Due to there being different case option, compatibility is not guaranteed inbetween components.
+Due to there being different case options, compatibility is not guaranteed in between components.
 To get a better idea of what you need, consider looking at the documentation of your case.

 ## Calculate Your Costs